 CDC, our planners, content experts, and their spouses/partners wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters with the exception of:

-Planning committee discussed conflict of interest with Ms. Damiano, Ms. Varga, and Ms. Wirth to ensure there is no bias.
+Planning committee discussed conflict of interest with Dr. Khorana to ensure there is no bias.

-Planning committee reviewed the content that Dr. Raskob reviewed to ensure there is no bias.
+Planning committee reviewed content provided by Dr. Ansell and Ms. Varga to ensure there is no bias.